smasky/SWAT-UQ/README.md

 ## Develop Version of SWAT-UQ

-**SWAT-UQ-DEV** is a Python package designed for use in **script-based environments**.
-It defines a Python class named `SWAT_UQ`, which inherits from `Problem` class of UQPyL.
+**SWAT-UQ-DEV** is a Python package designed for **script-based environments**.
+It designs a Python class named `SWAT_UQ`, which inherits from `Problem` class of UQPyL.
 By instantiating `SWAT_UQ` class, users can directly access all methods and algorithms offered by UQPyL.
 In addition, `SWAT_UQ` contains a suite of built-in functions to streamline and accelerate the process of building and solving problems (e.g., model calibration, best management practices).

-This version is particularly suited for users who wish to customize their workflows, integrate with other Python tools, or automate large-scale uncertainty quantification and optimization tasks.
+This version is particularly suited for users who wish to customize their workflows, integrate with UQPyL, or other Python tools.

 ### ✨ Key Features